openconnectivityfoundation/DeviceBuilder/Readme.md

 - generate introspection file.

 Typical flow to define an OCF device using DeviceBuilder is:
-- determine device type
+- determine device type :
-    - see for list of devices: https://openconnectivity.org/specs/OCF_Device_Specification_v1.3.0.pdf
+    - see for list of devices: https://openconnectivity.org/specs/OCF_Device_Specification.pdf (or https://openconnectivityfoundation.github.io/devicemodels/docs/index.html)
-    - this determines the mandatory resources that has to be implemented.
+    - chosing a Device Type determines the mandatory resources that has to be implemented.
-    - add optional resources to the device
+    - add optional resources to the device:
-        - this can be any resource described in oneIOTa, www.oneIOTa.org
+        - this can be any resource described in oneIOTa: https://www.oneiota.org
+        - alternatively one can search by means of: https://openconnectivityfoundation.github.io/devicemodels/docs/resource.html
     - create the input for the DeviceBuilder
         - see https://github.com/openconnectivityfoundation/DeviceBuilder/tree/master/DeviceBuilderInputFormat-file-examples
-    - determine which code generator needs to be used
+    - determine which code generator needs to be used:
-        - C++ code (for Linux, Windows,..)
+        - Iotivity-Lite: C code (for Linux, Windows,..)
     - run one of the toolchain scripts
-        - scripts in the main directory of the DeviceBuilder repo
+        - scripts in the main directory of the DeviceBuilder repo.
-        - these are bash scripts.
+        - scripts are in BASH, e.g. requiring a Linux command prompt.

 The tool chain script implements the following tool chain to generate code: